mesosphere/dcos-commons/tools/kdc/kdc-api-server/README.md

 ## API Reference

+This API operates in both "plain text" and "json" encoding based on the `Content-Type`header.
+The simplest use is with the "plain text" API like so:

 ### `POST /api/add` - Add KDC Principals

-This API operates in both "plain text" and "json" encoding based on the `Content-Type` header.
-The simplest use is with the "plain text" API like so:
+Plain text API:

 ```sh
 curl --data-binary @/path/to/principals.txt http://server:8080/api/add?secret=secret_name
 ```

-Alternatively, using JSON encoding:
+JSON API:

 ```py
 import requests